federicaercole/game-of-life/README.md

 # Game of Life
-A vanilla JavaScript version of Conway's Game of Life.
+My version of Conway's Game of Life, built in Typescript.
 [Live Version](https://federicaercole.github.io/game-of-life/)

+**The code is located in the "src" folder, the file "script.js" is the code before conversion to TypeScript.**

 ## Features:
 - Draw cells on canvas using mouse or create an automatic random formation